danfuzz/blur/docs/rules.md

 * `BASE_DIR` &mdash; Parent directory of `PROJECT_DIR`.

-Within the rules script, in addition to all the usual shell facilities, a number of utility functions are available:
+Within the rules script, in addition to all the usual shell facilities, a number of utility functions are available, including most notably:

 * `rule` &mdash; The primary way to emit rules.
 See below for details.
+* `abs-path` &mdash; Get an absolute path for the given possibly-relative path.
+* `quote` &mdash; Quote each of the arguments as shell-evaluable strings (protecting special characters, spaces, etc. from getting inadvertently interpreted).
+* `unquote` &mdash; Undoes the operation of `quote`.

 See `blur/blur-util.sh` for more details on the utility functions.
 (Yes, this should be documented better.)